Places of interest

 📍 Prerow

 Right in the heart of Prerow, the Darßer BRAUHAUS invites you to stop by with its home-brewed beers and modern, fresh cuisine.
 The Darßer BRAUHAUS is the perfect culinary destination on the Darß for anyone who appreciates home-brewed beers in different varieties from the brewery's own brewery and wants to be spoiled by modern, fresh cuisine.
-On Germany's most beautiful Baltic Sea peninsula, Fischland-Darß-Zingst, lies the seaside resort of Prerow, where the Darßer BRAUHAUS is known as a recommended culinary destination for tourists and locals alike.
+On Germany's most beautiful Baltic Sea peninsula, Fischland-Darß-Zingst, lies the seaside resort of Prerow, where the Darßer BRAUHAUS is known as a highly recommended culinary destination for tourists and locals alike.
 After a walk through the wild and romantic nature of the Darß or along the beautiful western beach, there is hardly anything better than stopping off at the Darßer BRAUHAUS for a cozy Darßer beer and culinary delicacies.
 Only here you can enjoy the full selection of home-brewed beers - from classic Pils or Dunkel to wheat beer to a Darßer I.P.A.
 (India Pale Ale) and other specialty beers, there are handmade brewing specialties for all beer lovers and those who want to become one.
-In the middle of the guest room, in the immediate vicinity of the copper-colored brewing kettle, you can eat and drink in a beautiful and friendly atmosphere.
+In the middle of the guest room, in the direct vicinity of the copper-colored brewing kettle, you can eat and drink in a beautiful and friendly atmosphere.
 And for at home there is the Darß in a bottle!
 Simply order the bottle in the online store and choose from the delicious beer specialties or fine extras such as beer mats, original BRAUHAUS glasses and much more.

 Darßer Manufructur